 After an analysis is completed, the sample variant calls in VCF format, the metrics and logs of the DRAGEN analysis execution are stored and directly available in your cloud storage account.
-Deploit always manages the data transfer within your cloud account, as Deploit runs all analysis in a federated manner, bringing compute to data, never allowing the data to leave your cloud environment or control.
+CloudOS always manages the data transfer within your cloud account, as CloudOS runs all analysis in a federated manner, bringing compute to data, never allowing the data to leave your cloud environment or control.

 Additionally, once the analysis has been finalised, you can directly visualise a MultiQC report that summarises metrics of the sample variant calls by DRAGEN.
 The metrics in the report serve as a direct quality control (QC) step, and include variant call quality, distribution of variant types and depth across all samples.